 Yes!
 While traveling we finally have the time to read those books we’ve always wanted to read!
-A 10-hour bus ride is no longer boring with these backpacker reads in your backpack.
+Bunch of Backpackers selected the best travel books out there.
+A 10-hour bus ride is no longer boring with these best backpacker reads in your backpack.

 My top 10 of best backpacker reads

 1. Shantaram by Gregory David Roberts

 A convicted Australian bank robber and heroin addict (Lin) escapes from prison and flees to India where he falls in love, works for the Mumbai underworld, acts in Bollywood movies, lives in the slums and is locked up in prison again.

 A travel book especially recommended for India

 2. Motorcycle diaries by Ernesto ‘ Che’ Guevara

 The epic motorcycle journey of the young revolutionary Che Guevara.